We Serve a Limitless God

 - • [42f] “They did not remember His power...
 His miraculous signs in Egypt, His wonders...”

-- • In effect, they put their own limits on God’s intervention in their lives by failing to remember His historically demonstrated power, signs, and wonders.
+- • In effect, they put their own limitations on God’s intervention in their lives by failing to remember His historically demonstrated power, signs, and wonders.

-- •• Like Israel of old, we too often “limit [God]”.
-Not necessarily deliberately, but we still often diminish our expectations of His unlimited power on our behalf.
+- •• Like Israel of old, we too at times have “limited [God]”.
+Not necessarily deliberately, but we still often diminish our expectations of His endless power on our behalf.

 - • We consider Him as less than omnipotent.